Oswald Peraza Preview, Player Props: Yankees vs. Rays

-After batting .097 with six walks and three RBI in his past 10 games, Oswald Peraza and the New York Yankees take on the Tampa Bay Rays (who will hand the ball to Zach Eflin) at 6:40 PM ET on Friday.
+The New York Yankees, including Oswald Peraza (hitting .088 in his past 10 games, with six walks and two RBI), take on starter Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Nationals.
+He had a one-hit showing in his most recent game (1-for-4) against the Rays.

 Oswald Peraza Game Info & Props vs. the Rays